kurtosis-tech/kurtosis/docs/docs/home.md

 - Enable debugging and investigation of problems live, as they're happening in your test environment
 - Manage file dependencies to ensure complete portability of test environments across different test runs and backends

+For more details on the underlying technical architecture of Kurtosis, please see our [Kurtosis Architecture](./explanations/architecture.md)

 #### Try out Kurtosis now

 Try Kurtosis now with our [quickstart](./quickstart.md).